keno1se/cenoApps/_pages/about.md

 permalink: /about/
 ---

-The cenoApps web page is a huband collection of project related information.
+The cenoApps web page is a hub and collection of project related information.

 **Ke**nneth **No**rdman is my name.
 In short: KeNo, with better styling: *Ceno*.